rpm-software-management/dnf/doc/api_callback.rst

     TRANS_POST         The post-trans phase started.
 In this case, all the other arguments are ``None``.
 4
     ================== ================================================================================= ===========

     \*\ This is order in which state of transaction which callback action can appear.
 Only PKG_SCRIPTLET can appear anytime during transaction even before transaction starts.

     `ti_done` is the number of processed bytes of the transaction item, `ti_total` is the total number of bytes of the transaction item, `ts_done` is the number of actions processed in the whole transaction and `ts_total` is the total number of actions in the whole transaction.

+  .. method:: scriptout(msgs)

+    Report the bytes from the combined stdout/stderr of a scriptlet.